DalekCraft2/FNF-PsychEngine/mods/template_mod/images/menubackgrounds/readme.txt

-Put your week backgrounds here!
+Put your week's background image here!
 They must start with "menu_"